codeuk/EvilPIP/README.md

 # EvilPIP 👿
+-- note: I'm going to update this soon as some functions aren't completed/working properly

-**EvilPIP is a Malicious PyPi Module/Malware with Discord Information Logger and Socket Reverse Shell**
+**EvilPIP is a Malicious PyPi Module/Malware with Information Logging and a TCP Reverse Shell**

 **What this does:**
-- Takes advantage of the fact that python has administrative privileges, therefore so do PyPi packages
+- Takes advantage of the fact that python modules run with administrative privileges
 - When executed, will gather system and discord information from the machine.
-- If the reverse shell option is enabled, the program will make the machine connect to your reverse shell
+- If the revshell option is enabled, the program will make the machine connect to your server

 # Usage 💻
 Edit the ***VARIABLES*** class with your information